CUBRID/cubrid-manual/en/ha.rst

            continue ? ([y]es / [n]o / [s]kip) : y

-13. At this step, initial the replication log of the master node and then copy the storage log of the master node to the slave node.
+13. At this step, initialize the replication log of the master node and then copy the archive logs of the master node to the slave node.
 Enter y to the question.

     ::